CourseReps/ECEN452-SP18/Students/StevenYeh/Lab7/README.md

 Task 1: Wilkinson Power Divider Design<br>
 <br>Step 1:In this exercise, a two ways power divider will be designed and simulated in the HFSS.
 The power divider should have 3 dB equal split characteristics at 2.5 GHz.
-A minimum return loss at each port should be less than -10 dB and a decent isolation between port #2 and port #3.
+A minimum return loss at each port should be less than -10 dB and a decent isolation between port #2 and port #3 is wanted.
 All the ports have characteristic impedance of 50 Ohm.<br>
 <b>Ans:<br>
 <b>The design layout along with the parameters(width, length and so on) are shown in the following figure.</b><br>